Rolex Daytona “Paul Newman”: What It Is and Why It’s So Valuable

 The color of the dial is another way you can tell if it’s an original Newman Daytona.
 An original Newman Daytona’s dial will come in one of four color combinations.

 - Panda dial that has a black background and white chronograph totalizer sub-dials

 - Inverse panda dial with a white background and black chronograph totalizers

 - Inverse panda dial with a cream-colored background and black chronographic totalizers

 - Anthracite-colored background paired with white chronograph totalizers

-Bid on High-End Watches With Fortuna Auction
+Bid on High-End Watches With FORTUNA®

-As the world’s only no-risk jewelry and watch auction house, Fortuna has a mission of providing a positive experience for buyers and sellers.
-If you’re looking for new watches or other pieces of jewelry, you should consider signing up for Fortuna’s future auctions.
+As the world’s only no-risk jewelry and watch auction house, FORTUNA has a mission of providing a positive experience for buyers and sellers.
+If you’re looking for new watches or other pieces of jewelry, you should consider signing up for FORTUNA’s future auctions.
 Notably, the December Important Watches auction will even offer a Rolex “Paul Newman” Daytona Ref.
 6239, among a host of other collectible watches.